Social Impact Challenge

 Teams must comply with the following criteria to be eligible for the competition:

-- The Social Impact Challenge is limited to teams that include active Bradley University students or alumni as define below:
+1. The Social Impact Challenge is limited to teams (minimum 2 and maximum 4 members) that may include active Bradley University students or alumni as defined below:

-- The team’s (minimum of three) professional idea/plan must be developed during the current school year and the Bradley University student/alumnus must have played a major role in creating it.
+3. The team’s professional idea/plan must be developed during the current school year and the Bradley University student/alumnus must have played a major role in creating it.
 It must include the following:

 How To Compete in the Social Impact Challenge?